Altitude sickness

 What are the normal responses of the body to altitude?

-As you move up (ascend) to higher altitudes, air pressure reduces.
-Air still contains the same proportion of oxygen (21%) at high altitude.
-However, because of the lower air pressure, there is actually less oxygen available because the air is thinner (it contains less of all of the gases in a given volume).
-So, at high altitude, each breath that you take will contain fewer oxygen molecules.
-This means that you have to breathe faster and deeper to get oxygen into your body.
+As altitudes increase, air pressure reduces.
+Air contains the same proportion of oxygen (21%) at high altitude as at low altitude.
+However, because there is a lower air pressure, there is less oxygen available because the air is thinner (it contains less of all of the gases in a given volume).
+So, at high altitude, each breath taken contains fewer oxygen molecules.
+This means that people have to breathe faster and deeper to get enough oxygen.
+After a few days, the body starts to acclimatise to the higher altitude and the breathing rate starts to slow down again to normal.
+More red blood cells are also manufactured by the body to help with oxygen transport around the body.

-Because of these changes in your body, there are some 'normal' symptoms that you will notice at higher altitudes while your body is acclimatising and adjusting to the reduced availability of oxygen.
+Because of these bodily changes, there are some symptoms which are "normal" at higher altitudes whilst acclimatising and adjusting to the reduced availability of oxygen.
 They include:

-An increased breathing rate or feeling that you are breathing more deeply.
+Faster, deeper breathing.
+An increased breathing rate or a feeling of breathing more deeply.

 Continue reading below